 Do you accept MasterCard and Visa?

 Charges are due at the time of your visit.
 We accept cash, checks, Visa, MasterCard, Care Credit.
 Should you need more information on fees, please call our office at 817.441.6875.

 Will you accept my health insurance company?

-Medicare patients will be required to sign an “opt out” agreement and will not be able to be reimbursed from their Medicare Company.
-Medicare recipients that have additional plans are usually required to use Medicare as their primary provider, and in those circumstances you can expect no help from either, since we are unable to file your Medicare.
+Medicare patients will be required to sign an “opt out” agreement and will not be receive reimbursement from their Medicare.
+Since Medicare doesn't pay for appliance therapy for TMD anyway, the Medicare patient doesn't really lose out.
+Medicare recipients that have supplemental plans are usually required to use Medicare as their primary provider, and in those circumstances should expect no help from either the primary or supplemental insurance.